edgelesssys/marblerun.sh/content/docs/workflows/update-manifest.md

 ---

 # Updating a Manifest
-In order to ensure the confidentiality of a deployed application, Marblerun uses a Manifest to which defines the software packages and the infrastructure your deployment uses.
-To verify that your deployment has not been altered with, the Manifest is usually set in stone after it was set to ensure no one can alter with your cluster.
+In order to ensure the confidentiality of a deployed application, Marblerun uses a Manifest to define the software packages and the infrastructure your deployment uses.
+To verify that your deployment has not been altered, the Manifest is usually set in stone after it was set to ensure no one can alter with your cluster.

 Yet, updates play an important role to ensure your software stays secure.
-To avoid having to redeploy your application from scratch, Marblerun allows to upload a separate "Update Manifest" which increases the minimum `SecurityVersion` of one or multiple already deployed package.
+To avoid having to redeploy your application from scratch, Marblerun allows uploading a separate "Update Manifest" which increases the minimum `SecurityVersion` of one or multiple already deployed packages.
 After such an update is performed, an old version of a defined software package cannot be loaded anymore under the current Manifest.

 ## Requirements
 In order to deploy an Update Manifest, the original Manifest, you need to be in possession of a certificate/private key pair which has been defined in the `Admins` section of the original Manifest, as described in ["Defining a Manifest"]({{< ref "docs/workflows/define-Manifest.md#manifestmarbles" >}}).